GoogleCloudPlatform/professional-services/tools/automated-dns-for-instances/README.md

 ## 4. Cloud Function & Trigger
 We have data flowing into the Pub/Sub topic and now we need some code to take action on it.

-### 4.1 Create Files
-The following example uses the Python v3.7 runtime.
-Copy each of the following blocks into the filenames indicated above them.
-Edit your project ID, domain and DNS zone at the top of main.py.

-### 4.2 Deploy Function
+### 4.1 Deploy Function
-Once you have the two files you can deploy your function with the following command.
+Clone this repository and then deploy your function with the following command.
 You should not allow unauthorized access.
-If you change FUNCTION_NAME be sure to update the code in index.js and change the exported function name.
+If you change FUNCTION_NAME be sure to update the code in main.py and change the exported function name.

 ```bash
 FUNCTION_NAME="vmToDNS"